1991 Yugoslav Open

-The 1991 Yugoslav Open was a men's tennis tournament played on outdoor clay courts in Umag, Croatia that was part of the World Series (Designated Week) of the 1991 ATP Tour.
+The 1991 Yugoslav Open was a men's tennis tournament played on outdoor clay courts in Umag, Yugoslavia that was part of the World Series (Designated Week) of the 1991 ATP Tour.
 It was the second edition of the tournament and was held from 13 May until 19 May 1991.
 Unseeded Dimitri Poliakov, who entered the main draw as a qualifier, won the singles title.